What’s An FMM? Do You Need One?

 How Long Is It Good For?

-The Mexican authorities give you up to 180 days (about six months) on an FMM tourist visa.
+If you are from the USA, Canada, Europe, Japan, UK, Australia and other countries, you can be given up to 180 days (about six months) on an FMM tourist visa.
 So you can fully explore Mexico for six months before you even have to think about the end of your FMM tourist visa.

-Since 2021 there has been several reports of tourists being given less than 180 days on their tourist permits or FMMs.
+Please note, that since 2021, there have been several reports of tourists being given less than 180 days on their FMMs.
 It isn’t clear why this happens to some people and not everyone.
-I explain more about it in this article
+I explain more about it in this article.

 The exception to the 180 days on an FMM is when you are coming to Mexico to process your residency.
-Then you are only given up to 30 days.
+Then you are only given up to 30 days on your FMM.

 Coming To Mexico As A Resident